-Emissions: Neither the construction nor the operation of the proposed development will result in any direct emissions to the Natura 2000 sites identified.
-There are no drains or streams on the site and this will eliminate the potential for transfer of pollution via water.
-Surface water from the application site will be directed to the public storm water system.
+Emissions: Neither the construction nor the operation of the proposed development will result in any emissions to the Natura 2000 sites identified.
+No major external construction works will be required as part of this proposed change of use and subsequent emissions from the works will be insignificant.